youngde811/Shakespearean-Insult-Generator/README.md

 file.
 The latter approach will be used to power the upcoming app.

 Displaying an insult is simple; just run _bin/generate_ from the project directory with no arguments.
 You'll receive a single offensive phrase; for example: _Thou ruttish fen-sucked apple-john!_.
+If you need some functional information from this script, run _bin/generate -h_.

 ## Usage ##